Indian classical music: Carnatic music

+If Hindustani music is taken in as an entirely new form of music created from Indian classical music and Persian music, then Carnatic music was a form from the south of the sub-continent that developed further natively after this divergence.
+Carnatic music is the ancient Indian classical music that became distinct after Hindustani music was established.
+It is dated back to ancient periods, but was only distinct after Hindustani music was established.
 Purandara Dasa (1484–1564) was a Hindu composer and musicologist who lived in Hampi of the Vijayanagara Empire.
-He is considered Pithamaha (literally, "grandfather") of the Carnatic music.
+He is considered Pithamaha (literally, "great father or grandfather") of the Carnatic music.
 Purandara Dasa was a monk and a devotee of the Hindu god Krishna (Vishnu, Vittal avatar).
 He systematised classical Indian music theory and developed exercises for musicians to learn and perfect their art.
 He travelled widely sharing and teaching his ideas, and influenced numerous South Indian and Maharashtra Bhakti movement musicians.
 These exercises, his teachings about raga, and his systematic methodology called Suladi Sapta Tala (literally, "primordial seven talas") remains in use in contemporary times.
 The efforts of Purandara Dasa in the 16th century began the Carnatic style of Indian classical music.

 Carnatic music, from South India, tends to be more rhythmically intensive and structured than Hindustani music.
 Examples of this are the logical classification of ragas into melakartas, and the use of fixed compositions similar to Western classical music.
 Carnatic raga elaborations are generally much faster in tempo and shorter than their equivalents in Hindustani music.
 In addition, accompanists have a much larger role in Carnatic concerts than in Hindustani concerts.
 Today's typical concert structure was put in place by the vocalist Ariyakudi Ramanuja Iyengar.
 The opening piece is called a varnam, and is a warm-up for the musicians.
 A devotion and a request for a blessing follows, then a series of interchanges between ragams (unmetered melody) and Tanam (the ornamentation within a melorhythmic cycle, equivalent to the jor).
 This is intermixed with hymns called krithis.
 The pallavi or theme from the raga then follows.
 Carnatic pieces also have notated lyrical poems that are reproduced as such, possibly with embellishments and treatments according to the performer's ideology, referred to as Manodharmam.

 Primary themes include worship, descriptions of temples, philosophy, and nayaka-nayika (Sanskrit "hero-heroine") themes.
 Tyagaraja (1759–1847), Muthuswami Dikshitar (1776–1827) and Syama Sastri (1762–1827) have been the important historic scholars of Carnatic music.
 According to Eleanor Zelliot, Tyagaraja is known in the Carnatic tradition as one of its greatest composers, and he reverentially acknowledged the influence of Purandara Dasa.

 A common belief is that Carnatic music represents a more ancient and refined approach to classical music, whereas Hindustani music has evolved by external influences.